dolead/pytaboola/README.md

 ```

 #### Methods
-Base CRUD methods are the same as the campaign service, with the same signature.
+Basic CRUD methods have the same signature as the ones of the campaign service.

 ##### List all RSS Children for this campaign :
 ```